GrayBarrow/QueryCrafts/README.md

 # QueryCrafts Marketplace

-QueryCrafts Marketplace is a digital marketplace for crafts people to buy and sell their creations through digital storefronts.
+QueryCrafts Marketplace is a proof of concept for a digital marketplace for crafts people to buy and sell their creations through digital storefronts.

 ## Installing and Running